-Compared to the previous 5-year period (2010-2014), Burnaby and Hope remain the areas with the highest and lowest LE at birth among LHAs in Fraser Health, respectively.
-The LE across LHAs in 2011-2015 ranged from a high of 84.5 years in Burnaby to a low of 75.9 years in Hope.
-Overall, the LE disparity increased by almost one year, from an average of 7.7 years in 2010-2014 to 8.6 years in 2011-2015.
-The overall increase was driven by both a slight increase (3.5 months) in the average LE in Burnaby, and a decrease (6 months) in the average LE in Hope.
+Burnaby and Hope remain the Local Health Authorities (LHAs) with the highest and lowest Average Life Expectancy at Birth (ALEB) in Fraser Health, respectively.
+The ALEB across LHAs in 2011-2015 ranged from a high of 84.5 years in Burnaby to a low of 75.9 years in Hope.
+However, the ALEB disparity between Burnaby and Hope decreased from 8.6 in 2011-15 to 7.3 years in 2012-2016.
+The decrease appears to be driven by a decline in the ALEB in Burnaby from 84.5 years during 2011-2015 to 84 in 2012-16 and an increase in the ALEB in Hope from an average life expectancy of 75.9 to 76.7 during the same observation period.

-Population and Public Health activities in health promotion, community engagement and community development contribute to improving LE across the region; focused efforts in these areas can reduce health disparities and improve life expectancy in geographic areas and populations where poorer health outcomes occur. $\square$
+Population and Public Health (PPH) activities in health promotion, community engagement and community development contribute to improving Life Expectancy (LE) across the region; focused efforts in these areas can reduce health disparities and improve life expectancy in geographic areas and populations where poorer health outcomes occur.
 Community partnerships are foundational to this approach.
 A review is currently underway to build on the Healthier Community Partnerships to increase community capacity to address complex health problems of interest to the community.
-Community grants were established in 2015/2016 to support this work and Hope recently received \$500,000 for initiatives to improve population health in the area. $\square$
+Community grants were established in the 2015/2016 to support this work and Hope recently received \$500,000 for initiatives to improve population health in the area.
 Regional initiatives complement local efforts by ensuring appropriate interventions in populations with higher health risks, such as people who smoke, vulnerable mothers, or people who need housing.
-Improvements to Clinical Smoking Cessation Supports and progressive implementation of Fraser Health's Smoke Free Policy will ensure smokers are identified and supported to quit while at the same time minimizing exposure to others on Fraser Health property.
-Health Equity Impact Assessment Training for Population and Public Health staff will help ensure our programs and services account for and are responsive to the needs of the most vulnerable.
+Improvements to Clinical Smoking Cessation Supports and progressive implementation of Fraser Health's Smoke Free Policy will ensure smokers are identified and supported to quit while at the same time minimizing exposure to others on properties.
+Health Equity Assessment Training across PPH staff ensure our programs and services include the most vulnerable.

 We can keep in mind how our communities around us, our economic conditions, education levels, built environments and social connections, amongst other factors, influence our health behaviours and can contribute to differences in health among Fraser Health residents.
-We can work together in our families, our communities and with our governments to ensure the conditions where we live, work and play give everyone an opportunity to reach their best health potential.
+We can work together in our families, our communities and with our governments to ensure the conditions where we live, work and play give everyone an equal chance for health.